-Unlike an autoencoder, which learns a compressed representation for an input data, the Variational Autoencoder (VAE) \cite{kingma2013auto} learns the parameters of a probability distribution representing the data.
+The pivotal study by Hu et al. \cite{hu2017toward} is a representative work for applying the attribute control generation technique to perform content-style disentanglement for TST implicitly.
+Fig.~\ref{fig:attribute_control} illustrates the attribute control generation TST model of Hu et al. \cite{hu2017toward}.
+The proposed model adopted a variational autoencoder (VAE)~\cite{kingma2013auto} framework.
+Unlike an auto-encoder that learns a compressed representation for an input sequence, a VAE \cite{kingma2013auto} learns the parameters of a probability distribution that represents the data.
 The learned distribution can also be sampled to generate new data samples.
-Therefore, the generative nature of VAE makes it widely explored and utilized in many natural language generation tasks \cite{gatt2018survey}.
-Hu et al. \cite{hu2017toward} proposed a TST model that utilized VAE to learn a sentence's latent representation $z$ and leverage a style classifier to learn a style attribute vector $s$.
-The probabilistic encoder of VAE also functions as an additional discriminator to capture variations of implicitly modeled aspects, and guide the generator to avoid entanglement during attribute code manipulation.
-Finally, $z$ and $s$ are input into a decoder to generate a sentence in the specific style.
+Therefore, the generative nature of a VAE makes it widely explored and used in many natural language generation tasks \cite{gatt2018survey}.
+In \cite{hu2017toward}, they proposed a TST model that utilized VAE to learn a sentence's latent representation $\bm{z}$ and leveraged a style classifier to learn a style attribute vector $\bm{a}$.
+The probabilistic encoder of the VAE captured the variations of implicitly modeled aspects to guide the generator to avoid entanglement during attribute code manipulation.
+Finally, $\bm{z}$ and $\bm{a}$ were fed into a decoder to generate a sentence in the specific style.
 Specifically, the VAE loss function is shown as follows:

-where $KL(\cdot || \cdot)$ is the KL-divergence. $\Theta_D$ and $\Theta_E$ denote the parameters of the decoder and encoder, respectively. $q_E(z|x)$ is the conditional probabilistic encoder $E$ to infer the latent representation $z$ given input sentence $x$, and $q_C(s|x)$ is the conditional distribution defined by the classifier $C$ for each structured variable in $s$.
-To ensure that $z$ retain the style-independent content information, a \textit{independency constraint} is proposed to ensure that the latent representation $z$ of the input sentence $x$ and transferred style sentence $x'$ remains close.
-Tian et al. \cite{tian2018Structured} further extended this approach by proposing to add more constraints to preserve the style-independent content by using POS information preservation and a content conditional language model.
+where $\mathrm{KL}(\cdot || \cdot)$ is the KL-divergence, and $\Theta_E$ and $\Theta_G$ denote the parameters of the encoder and decoder, respectively.
+The conditional probabilistic encoder $E$, denoted as $q_E(\bm{z}|\bm{x})$, infers the latent representation $\bm{\bm{z}}$ given the input sentence $\bm{x}$, and $q_D(s|\bm{x})$ is the conditional distribution defined by the classifier $D$ for each structured variable in $\bm{a}$.
+To ensure that $\bm{z}$ retains only the content information independent of style, a \textit{independency constraint} is proposed to ensure that the latent representation $\bm{z}$ of the input sentence $\bm{x}$ and transferred style sentence $\bm{x'}$ remain close to each other.
+The added \textit{independency constraint} essentially ensures that the content information is disentangled from the input text and encoded in the latent representation $\bm{z}$.

-Lample et al. \cite{lampleSSDRB19} proposed an attribute-controlled text generation approach without style and content disentanglement.
-They argued that it is difficult to judge if the style is indeed disentangled from the content representation, and it is also unnecessary to perform style and content disentanglement for TST.
-Fig. \ref{fig:lample} illustrates the proposed model by Lample et al. \cite{lampleSSDRB19}.